Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Experiments on Real-world Datasets

+\paragraph{Baselines.} We chose the following state-of-the-art baselines introduced in Section \ref{sec:related}: SIDES \citep{lipkovich_subgroup_2011}, VT \citep{foster_subgroup_2011} with a classification tree (VTC), VT with a regression tree (VTR), and QUINT \citep{dusseldorp2014qualitative}.
+The baseline models are tree-structured recursive partitioning methods.
+They differ in the heuristics the models use for greedy partitioning.
+To generate treatment efficient frontiers for comparison with CRS, we set their maximum depths of trees to 3 to generate a list of models.
+We collected leaf nodes from the trees that correspond to estimated treatment effects larger than the average treatment effect.
+We then enumerated every possible combination of at most 3 leaves to create (a possibly large amount of) subgroups.
+Each selected subgroup corresponds to a rule or a rule combination (rule set).
+When running CRS, we vary parameters $\alpha_l, \beta_l$ to obtain models of various sizes

-To compare with CRS, we chose the following state-of-the-arts as baselines: SIDES \cite{lipkovich_subgroup_2011}, VT \cite{foster_subgroup_2011} with a classification tree (VTC), VT with a regression tree (VTR), and QUINT \cite{dusseldorp2014qualitative}.
-Subgroups obtained by different methods are not directly comparable due to their differing sizes and treatment effects - it cannot be determined if a smaller subgroup with a higher treatment effect is better or worse than a larger subgroup with a smaller treatment effect.
-Thus, we wish to obtain a list of models for each method such that they cover a larger range of subgroup size and treatment effect for easier comparison.
-To do this, for CRS, we varied parameters $\alpha_l, \beta_l$ to favor smaller or larger set of rules..
-For baseline methods, since they are tree-structured, we varied the maximum depth of a tree from 2 to 6 to generate a list of models.
+\paragraph{Obtaining the Treatment Efficient Frontier.} Subgroups obtained by different methods are not directly comparable due to their differing sizes and treatment effects -- it cannot be determined if a smaller subgroup with a higher treatment effect is better or worse than a larger subgroup with a smaller treatment effect.
+Thus, we propose to generate a \emph{treatment efficient frontier} that characterizes the trade-off between the estimated treatment effect of the subgroup (y-axis) and the size of the subgroup (x-axis).
+This metric evaluates how quickly the estimated treatment effect magnitude will decay as the model recovers larger subgroups.
+We desire higher frontiers since they find better subgroups.

-We partition each data set into 60\% training, 20\% validation and 20\% testing.
-We applied CRS and baseline methods on the training set and chose the list of models on the frontier of the treatment effect-subgroup size curve evaluated on the validation set.
-We found the corresponding subgroups on the test set and plot their size and average treatment effect in Figure~\ref{fig:experiments}.
-The dashed line represents the baseline average treatment effect on the test data, computed using propensity score matching \cite{rosenbaum1983central} methods to account for possible selection bias in the data.
-We used the implementation from \cite{sekhon2011multivariate} for the actual computation.
+We evaluated the treatment effect and support of each of these subgroups on the validation set.
+Subgroups on the Pareto-frontier were selected, such that none of the solutions were dominated by other solutions.
+Here ``dominate'' means a model is better than another model in both support and average treatment effect.
+We then evaluated the size and average treatment effect selected models on the test set.
+See Figure~\ref{fig:experiments}.

+In summary, \textbf{CRS achieved consistently competitive performance compared to baselines, as shown by higher treatment efficient frontiers in all experiments.} This means that compared to other baselines, CRS can accurately locate subgroups that can more strongly benefit from treatment.
+The result is unsurprising, given that it aims to globally optimize its objective, whereas baseline methods use greedy approaches.